Analytical and numerical studying of the perturbed Korteweg--de Vries equation: Reductions and exact solutions

 where $x_{0}$ is an arbitrary constant.
-Thus we find one--parametric families of stationary rational solutions of Eq. \eqref{eq:ext_Burgers_3}.
+Thus, we have found one--parametric families of stationary rational solutions of Eq. \eqref{eq:ext_Burgers_3}.

 In this section we have found several families of exact solutions of Eq. \eqref{eq:ext_Burgers_3}.
-Two families of exact solutions correspond to the classical similarity reductions of Eq. \eqref{eq:ext_Burgers_3}.
-The other families of solutions correspond to the nonclassical similarity reductions of Eq. \eqref{eq:ext_Burgers_3}.
-We believe that all exact solutions found in this section are new.
+Two families of exact solutions correspond to the classical symmetry reductions of Eq. \eqref{eq:ext_Burgers_3}.
+The other families of solutions correspond to the nonclassical symmetry reductions of Eq. \eqref{eq:ext_Burgers_3}.
+We believe that all found exact solutions are new.